FDA ends 14 year moratorium and approves silicone breast implants in 2006

 Your email address will not be published.
 Required fields are marked *

-4 thoughts on “FDA approves silicone breast implants”
+4 thoughts on “FDA ends 14 year moratorium and approves silicone breast implants in 2006”

 • Breast Silicone Implants Augmentation says: